AlexanderSchuetz97/xz-rs/README.md

 then those would be greatly appreciated.

 ## xzcheck program
-This library is used by me to decode patches/releases for a different application as part an installer application.
+I use this library to decode patches/releases for a different application as part an installer application.
 To reduce risk and ensure that patches can be decoded without issue by the installer, I have created a small program called xzcheck which verifies that a .xz file is valid and can be decoded by this library.
 I run xzcheck as part of my build process for my patches.